Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Yordan Alvarez At The Plate

-- Alvarez has an RBI in 36 of 80 games this year, with multiple RBI in 21 of them.
-He has also driven in three or more of his team's runs in seven contests.
+- In 36 games this season (45.0%), Alvarez has picked up an RBI, and in 21 of those games (26.3%) he had two or more.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.